 Not open to the public are the former servants’ quarters, on the lowest floor.

 The bedrooms, where the Kannallys slept, are in the original 1880s house — a building separate from the main house.
-A guide said that the family always meant to add on bedrooms to their house, but just never got around to it.
+A guide said that the family always meant to add bedrooms to the main structure, but just never got around to it.
 I think that it’s noteworthy that the servants lived in the house while the family had to make their way outside and down stone steps, in the dark, through the snow in winter, to their sleeping quarters.

 Oral history has it that the Kannally sisters, at least, were society women who liked the finer things in life and spent much of their time in Europe (funded by their lawyer brother Francis Michael).
-So you’d think that they, at least, would object.
+So you’d think that they, at least, would object to a separate sleeping cabin.
 But if they did, they didn’t object enough to do anything about it.

 The bedroom building now serves as housing for park staff.